qdm12/goservices/README.md

 ## Stability

 - the code is **fully test covered**
-- Zero dependency (except for tests)
+- Zero dependency (except for tests with [`golang/mock`](github.com/golang/mock) and [`stretchr/testify`](github.com/stretchr/testify))
-- the Go API is NOT guaranteed to be stable yet, but it should stay stable for a while
+- the Go API should be stable until a v1.0.0 release
+- the Go API will be guaranteed stable from the v1.0.0 release
 - the code is **linted** with `golangci-lint` and a lot of linters
+- There is a CI pipeline to test, lint, check mocks and check documentation on every commit.

 ## Sequence of services